 In regards to collectables, you have an in-game sticker album and performing various tasks will allow you to unlock various stickers.
 Some of these tasks are easy, such as ‘kill X amount of a certain enemy’, but some are more specific, such as ‘destroy an officer’s heart at over 50 meters’.
 Each chapter within each stage also has a number of secondary collectables such as comic book pages, documents and upgrade kits.
 Each one also has a single ‘heroic action’ for you to try and achieve by saving someone’s life before a creature kills them.

 However, the best collectable has to be the Zombie Hands.
 Have you ever seen The Addams Family?
 Well, remember Thing?
-If not, he’s a disembodied hand which walks around on his fingers – these are like him only they are generally doing strange things such as sword fighting with a doll.
+If not, he’s a disembodied hand that walks around on his fingers – these are like him only they are generally doing strange things such as sword fighting with a doll.

 If you’ve finished the main campaign, which is quite long if playing on your own, or you want to try something different, then Horde Mode is for you.
 Pick whichever stage you want (providing you’ve completed it in the campaign), the difficulty of the zombies, how many public slots you want for people to come and join you, and what wave you wish to start at.
 Interestingly, you can also pick the number of enemies who appear.
 Usually, as the number of players goes up, the number of zombies who attack you also goes up.
 However, you can manually choose the number of zombies based on one, two, three or four players (or leave it on auto), allowing you to increase or decrease the difficulty when playing with a team.